Amsterdam–Gloversville–Johnstown Jags: History

 The team switched monikers in 1903, as the Amsterdam–Gloversville–Johnstown Hyphens continued play in the New York State League and again finished in last place.
 The 1903 Hyphens finished with a record of 41–82 under managers Doc Hazelton, Dan Shannon and Clyde Williams.
 The Hyphens finished 33.5 games behind the first place Schenectady Frog Alleys.

 The 1904 Hyphens began playing at both JAG Park in Gloversville and Guy Park in Amsterdam.
-The 1904 Amsterdam-Johnstown-Gloversville Hyphens finished 65–61, placing fourth in the New York State League, playing the season under manager Howard Earl.
+The 1904 Amsterdam–Johnstown–Gloversville Hyphens finished 65–61, placing fourth in the New York State League, playing the season under manager Howard Earl.
 The Hypens finished 21.5 games behind the first place Syracuse Stars in the final standings.

 The Amsterdam–Gloversville–Johnstown Jags won the 1905 New York State League Championship.
 The Jags finished with a record of 71–51, placing first in the New York State League final standings, 0.5 games ahead of the 2nd place Syracuse Stars.
 Manager Howard Earl led the team to the championship.

 The 1906 Amsterdam–Gloversville–Johnstown Jags had a regular season record of 66–68.
 The Jags placed fifth in the New York State League standings under returning manager Howard Earl, finishing 17.5 games behind the first place Scranton Miners.

 The Amsterdam–Gloversville–Johnstown Jags finished last in the 1907 New York State League.
 Their record of 39–95, left the team eighth in the league under manager Howard Earl, finishing 42.5 games behind the first place Albany Senators.

 The Amsterdam–Gloversville–Johnstown Jags relocated in 1908 and finished last in their final season.
 The Jags began the season with a 1–8 record, when they dropped Amsterdam from their franchise on May 18, 1908.
-The Gloversville-Johnstown Jags were 11–54 on July 22, 1908, when the franchise relocated to Elmira, New York, where they finished the season as the Elmira Colonels.
+The Gloversville–Johnstown Jags were 11–54 on July 22, 1908, when the franchise relocated to Elmira, New York, where they finished the season as the Elmira Colonels.
 The team finished in eighth place with a 36–104 overall record in 1908.
 The managers were Hank Ramsey and Louis Bacon, as the team finished 50.5 games behind the first place Scranton Miners.

-The cities were without a minor league team until the 1938 Amsterdam Rugmakers and Gloversville-Johnstown Glovers teams began play as members of the Class C level Canadian-American League.
+The cities were without a minor league team until the 1938 Amsterdam Rugmakers and Gloversville-Johnstown Glovers teams began play as members of the Class C level Can–Am League.